vidjil/vidjil/doc/server.md

   - `mysql` The database
   - `uwsgi` The Py4web backend server
   - `workers` The Py4web Scheduler workers in charge of executing vidjil users' samples
+  - `redis` Allow to dispatch jobs to workers
+  - `flowers` A server to monitoring workers status

   - `fuse` The XmlRPCServer that handles queries for comparing samples

   - `restic` Starts a cron job to schedule regular backups
   - `reporter` A monitoring utility that can be configured to send monitoring information to a remote server
   - `postfix` A mail relay to allow `uwsgi` to send error notifications